ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 #### Q: Can we use HTML?

-We avoid to use HTML mostly in Wiki but in some cases, we allow HTML like for Tables and Linking.
+We avoid to use HTML mostly in Wiki but in extreme cases, we allow HTML for Tables and Linking.

 I hope this briefs you on how to contribute to the new osu!wiki.
 If you have any more questions